Kimberly Drew

 Kimberly Drew is an American art influencer and writer.
-She is best known as the former social media manager for the Metropolitan Museum of Art and her use of the social media handle MuseumMammy.
-Drew released her first book, This Is What I Know About Art in June 2020, as part of a children series from Penguin, and published an anthology titled Black Futures with New York Times staff writer Jenna Wortham in December 2020.
+She is best known as the former social media manager for the Metropolitan Museum of Art and her use of the social media handle @MuseumMammy.
+Drew released her first book, This Is What I Know About Art in June 2020, as part of a children's book series from Penguin, and published an anthology titled Black Futures with New York Times staff writer Jenna Wortham in December 2020.

 Early life and education

 Drew grew up in Orange, New Jersey in a family of artists.
-In 2008, she graduated from the boarding school St. George's School in Middletown, Rhode Island.
-During her second year at Smith College, Drew had an internship at Studio Museum in Harlem with Thelma Golden, which influenced her later choice of concentration and informed her career path.
-In 2012, Drew graduated from Smith College with a B.A. in Art history and Africana studies, and a concentration in Museum Studies.
+She attended Link Community School in Newark, New Jersey.
+In 2008, she graduated from St. George's School in Middletown, Rhode Island.

+After graduating from high school Drew attended Smith College in Northampton, Massachusetts.
+She studied mathematics and engineering before ultimately declaring a double major in art history and Africana studies, and a concentration in museum studies.
+During her second year at Smith, Drew interned at the Studio Museum in Harlem with Thelma Golden, which influenced her later choice of concentration and informed her career path.
+She graduated from Smith in 2012.

 Career

 In March 2011, Drew started the Tumblr blog Black Contemporary Art while still in college.
-She and others posted about black artists who were featured on museum websites but had no digital presence on Tumblr, so that they "were part of a recorded history."
+She and others posted about Black artists who were featured on museum websites but had no digital presence on Tumblr, so that they "were part of a recorded history."
 Drew has referred to herself as a "a curator of "black art and experiences" and has been recognized by Artsy for advocating for racial equality in the art world.
 She has spoken about the importance of tying art to activism and protests, specifically in the immediate aftermath of the high-profile murders of Black Americans such as George Floyd and Ahmaud Arbery, and the shootings of Breonna Taylor and Tony McDade.

-In July 2015, Drew was hired as the Associate Online Community Producer at the Metropolitan Museum of Art in New York City.
-She held the position until November 2019.
+After graduating from Smith College, Drew worked on the communications team at Lehmann Maupin gallery, as well as for Hyperallergic and Creative Time.
+In July 2015, Drew was hired as the Associate Online Community Producer at the Metropolitan Museum of Art in New York City, a position that she held until November 2019.

 In 2016, Drew curated the White House's Instagram account during the 2016 South by South Lawn festival.
 That July, Drew, along with writers Taylor Renee Aldridge and Jessica Lynne and art historian Jessica Bell Brown, organized a project called Black Art Incubator, a two-month long program of book exchanges, art critiques, and panel discussions.

 In 2018, Drew modeled for the Chromat Spring/Summer 2019 runway during New York Fashion Week.

+In 2021, she launched an online event series Black Power Lunch Hour and began hosting Hulu's podcast Your Attention Please.

-In February 2022, the Pace Gallery announced that Drew would be joining as Associate Director.
+In February 2022, Pace Gallery announced that Drew would be joining as Associate Director.